ohimamojenb/Product-School-Ben-Project-/02-the-moat/data-flywheel.md

 ### Correction Loop - _3_/5
 **What you capture today:**
+Order errors, failed transactions, and support escalations are logged — but there is no structured feedback loop where user corrections improve product logic or surface better investment recommendations.
 **How it compounds:**
+Today it doesn't.
+If correction signals (e.g. customers abandoning T-Bill orders mid-flow, or retrying failed withdrawals) were fed back into UX prioritisation and product rules, each release cycle would be sharper than the last.

 ### Preference Loop - _2_/5
 **What you capture today:**
+The platform is largely stateless from a personalisation standpoint. we know a customer's holdings and transaction history, but we do not yet use that to shape their next interaction — product suggestions, risk nudges, or content sequencing.
 **How it compounds:**
+A customer who has rolled over three T-Bills should be auto-surfaced a T-Bill renewal prompt — not a blank discovery screen.
+Preference learning turns a transactional app into an advisory layer.
+Without it, every session starts from zero.

 ### Domain Context Loop - _4_/5
 **What you capture today:**
+We have a natural cross-domain data advantage: a customer's Capital activity (equities, T-Bills, CPs) sits within a Group that also includes Asset Management and Merchant Bank.
+The Unified Dashboard programme formalises this link.
 **How it compounds:**
+A customer's fixed income maturity on Capital can prompt an Asset Management fund suggestion.
+Merchant Bank salary flow can surface Capital investment prompts.
+Cross-subsidiary signal improves relevance across all three entities over time.

 ### Network Loop - _3_/5
 **What you capture today:**
+Network effects are currently weak.
+Each customer is independent — one investor joining does not improve the experience for another.
+There are no social, referral, or pooled-intelligence mechanisms in scope for Phase 1.
 **How it compounds:**
+Referral programmes, community portfolio benchmarks ("investors like you"), or pooled yield structures (e.g. money market accumulation) would turn individual users into nodes that generate value for the whole.
+A natural Phase 2 target.

 **Total Flywheel Score: _12_/20**
 **Weakest Loop:**